The 13 behavioral traditions behind every criterion.

 Primary Work

 Predictably Irrational.
-Ariely's research demonstrates that human decision making follows predictable irrational patterns — including the power of free, the effect of anchoring on price perception, and the role of expectations in shaping experience.
-His work on decoy effects and arbitrary coherence establishes that context determines valuation more than intrinsic properties.
+Ariely's research demonstrates that human decision making follows predictable irrational patterns — including the power of anchoring on price perception and the role of expectations in shaping experience.

 Framework Application

-The attention anchoring bonus criterion and price and commitment clarity criteria are grounded in Ariely's anchoring research.
-The finding that price perception is determined by context before the price is encountered — not by the price itself — underlies the requirement that value be established before price is revealed.
+Price and commitment clarity criteria are grounded in Ariely's anchoring research.
+The finding that price perception is determined by context before the price is encountered underlies the requirement that value be established before price is revealed.

-Informs: F2, G3 and the information progression sequencing in D2
+Informs: F2 and the information progression sequencing in D2

 George Miller